 Background: The cost of medical care is astronomical for middle class Americans.
 Medical expenses have long been the #1 cause of personal bankruptcies and the primary drain on inter-generational wealth transfer for most families.
-The cost of one year in a nursing home would wipe out the financial assets of most middle-income families and eventually trigger a loss of the family home.
+Insurance policy deductibles have increased dramatically so that chronic medical expenses can bankrupt a middle class household over time.
+The cost of one year in a nursing home would wipe out the financial assets of a middle-income family and often eventually triggers a loss of the family home.
 It is natural for families to make financial plans to deal with these potential catastrophic expenses.

 Age and family dynamics: This topic applies to middle class families.
 For practical purposes, let’s say this topic is important when inter-generational family net worth is between $150,000 and $1,500,000.
 (These are my numbers for the purpose of this general discussion; other advisers may use different numbers).
 Medicaid covers the complete range of medical services for low-income people of all ages but the primary discussion of Medicaid planning focuses on long-term care expenses of the elderly.
 Typically the adult children of aging parents lead the discussion.
 The interests of the children are distinct from the interests of the parents but the goal is to work together for the best collective and mutually agreed outcome.

 Problem: Medicaid planning is controversial.
 It raises number of ethical and legal questions.
 Federal law passed in 2007 even restricts what I can say and write about the topic.
 Some elder care attorneys say that Medicaid planning is a form of elder abuse.